The Benefits of Turmeric for Inflammation

 Chocolate: Dark chocolate

 Inflammation can become chronic and can lead to disease.
-Your diet and lifestyle can affect inflammation occuring in your body so changes can prevent and alleviate the problem.
+Your diet and lifestyle can affect inflammation occurring in your body so changes can prevent and alleviate the problem.